-All Supervised Experiential Learning hours will be documented by the student on a daily timesheet and reviewed after each course by the Dietetics Field Coordinator, Faculty, and/or Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus, and verified by the preceptor.
+All Supervised Experiential Learning hours will be documented by the student on a daily timesheet and reviewed after each course by the Dietetics Field Coordinator, Faculty, and/or Director of Dietetics Program, and verified by the preceptor.
 The student will document completion of Supervised Experiential Learning hours similarly to the process completed by an "hourly employee" by documenting "clock in" and "clock out" hours down to the minute and include time "clocked out" for lunch breaks.
 The week's cumulative Supervised Experiential Learning hours and minutes will be totaled by the student.
-The Field Clinical Coordinator, Faculty and/or Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will review the tracking sheet upon completion of Supervised Experiential Learning for each course.
+The Field Clinical Coordinator, Faculty and/or Director of Dietetics Program will review the tracking sheet upon completion of Supervised Experiential Learning for each course.
 The student and preceptor may not sign off on hours not yet completed.
 Submitting hours on a timesheet that have not been completed is an unethical practice and is falsifying documentation.
 Documenting Supervised Experiential Learning hours when not "on the clock" (including break time or instances in which you leave your site early) on a timesheet is false documentation.
 Documenting hours worked when not at your Supervised Experiential Learning site or other approved professional setting on the timesheet is also false documentation.
 These are some of the examples of a breach of the Academy Code of Ethics and can result in dismissal from the studentship (see Code of Ethics, pg.
 20).

 The primary preceptor will verify/sign off on Supervised Experiential Learning hours when submitting the Preceptor Evaluation on the last day of scheduled Supervised Experiential Learning hours for the course.
 The preceptor should account for the hours for which he or she was in attendance and designate an approved manager/supervisor/or secondary preceptor to verify any remaining hours in their absence.
-The student should inform the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus if there is a designated secondary professional.
+The student should inform the Director of Dietetics Program if there is a designated secondary professional.

-The Supervised Experiential Learning plan of study will be predetermined by both the student, the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus, the Assistant Director of Clinical Dietetics, and preceptors prior to acceptance into the program and must be completed according to the submitted schedule.
+The Supervised Experiential Learning plan of study will be predetermined by both the student, the Director of Dietetics Program, the Director of Clinical Dietetics, and preceptors prior to acceptance into the program and must be completed according to the submitted schedule.
 If an extenuating circumstance arises that necessitates as soon as possible.
-See above guidance (Procedure for Supervised Experiential Learning (SEL) Sites) pg.
-11 for policies and procedures for information on finding appropriate sites.
+See above guidance (Procedure for Supervised Experiential Learning (SEL) Sites) for policies and procedures for information on finding appropriate sites.